NateByers/manipRidem/manipRidem.md

 Subsetting
 ========================================================

-- We will begin subsetting this data frame by using the `[` function, i.e. brackets
+- First we'll subset this data frame by using the `[` function, i.e. brackets

 ```r
 airquality[ , ]